Generalizing Lusztig's total positivity: Positivity in the flag variety F_Θ

 Diamonds associated with positive quadruples are properly contained one in another: \begin{lemma} Let $(a,x,b,y)$ be a positive quadruple and let $(D,a,y)$ be the diamond containing~$x$ and~$b$ and let $(D',x,b)$ be the diamond contained in~$D$.
 Then the closure~$\overline{D}{}'$ is contained in~$D$. \end{lemma}

 \begin{proof} It will be enough to prove that this closure is contained in the intersection $\mathcal{O}_a \cap \mathcal{O}_y$.
 By symmetry, we need only to prove the inclusion into~$\mathcal{O}_y$.
 We can assume that $a=\mathfrak{p}_\Theta$, $y=\mathfrak{p}_{\Theta}^{\mathrm{opp}}$ and $b=v\cdot y$, $x=vu \cdot y$ with $u,v$ in~$U_{\Theta}^{>0}$.
 Any point in $\overline{D}{}'$ is of the form $vw \cdot y$ with $w\in U_{\Theta}^{\geq 0}$ (and $w^{-1} u$ must also belong to $U_{\Theta}^{\geq 0}$).
-In particular $vw$ belongs to $U_{\Theta}^{>0}$ (Corollary~\ref{cor:semigroup}.(\ref{item1:cor:semigroup})) and $vw\cdot y$ is transverse to~$y$ as wanted. \end{proof}
+In particular $vw$ belongs to $U_{\Theta}^{>0}$ (Corollary~\ref{cor:semigroupUtheta}.(\ref{item1:cor:semigroupUtheta})) and $vw\cdot y$ is transverse to~$y$ as wanted. \end{proof}

-Similarly to what as been established for triples we note \begin{lemma} The space of positive quadruples is a union of connected components of the space~$\mathsf{F}_{\Theta}^{4*}$ of pairwise transverse quadruples. \end{lemma}
+Similarly to what has been established for triples we note \begin{lemma} The space of positive quadruples is a union of connected components of the space of pairwise transverse quadruples. \end{lemma}